JingnanBai/BIS687-Capstone-group-8/README.md

 ### Aim1: Explore features distinguishing people with and without PD

 #### Challenge
-- Overlaps and gaps between the periods of data collection and PD occurrence reporting
+- Overlaps and gaps between the 4 instances of feature collection point and PD occurrence reporting

 #### Task 1: Investigate key baseline characteristics prior to PD onset